9.7 Finite bow width

 B. The effect on Schelleng’s diagram

 The same computational approach can be used to explore the effect of finite bow width on the behaviour in the Schelleng diagram.
 Simulations initialised with ideal Helmholtz motion can be made at a grid of points in the Schelleng plane, with different values of bow force and bow position distributed on logarithmic scales to match the Galluzzo measurement.
-The result of that measurement was discussed back in section 9.3, and the main plot is reproduced here as Fig. 5 (with the addition of some mark-up in green, to be explained shortly).
+The result of that measurement was discussed back in section 9.3, and the main plot is reproduced here as Fig. 5 (with the addition of some markup in green and blue, to be explained shortly).

 Figure 5.
 A measured version of Schelleng’s diagram, reproduced from Fig. 4 of section 9.3.
 The colour code shows red for Helmholtz motion, orange for double-slipping, yellow for decaying motion, black for non-periodic raucous motion and white for S-motion and other Raman “higher types” of string motion.
-The green circles mark cases illustrated in Figs. 8–10, while the green lines are fits to the minimum and maximum bow force in the simulations shown in Fig. 6.
+The green lines are fits to the minimum and maximum bow force in the simulations shown in Fig. 6.
+Blue rectangles mark columns studied in detail in Figs. 8–10.

 The measurements were made with the rosin-coated rod — unlike the Guettler measurements, they were not repeated using a normal cello bow.
 This means that direct comparisons with simulations will need to be with a point-bow model, but we can then use the finite-width simulations to indicate how things might change with a real bow.
 Figure 6 shows a Schelleng diagram simulated using a single-point bow and the enhanced thermal model of friction.
+The bow speed was 50 mm/s, as in the experimental measurements.
 Figure 7 shows the corresponding plot using 6 “bow-hairs” spaced over the 10 mm width of a cello bow, centred in each case on a nominal position indexed by the value of $\beta$.

 Figure 6.
 Simulated Schelleng diagram for the cello string using the enhanced thermal model of friction and a single-point bow, in the same format as Fig. 5.
 The green lines indicate approximate fits to the limits of Helmholtz motion in this simulation, using Schelleng’s predicted variation with $\beta$.